-(Maxim 13-05-2016, based on field description of dodspl)

-ICD10 mapping: Fifth character is ignored, e.g. I5090 => I509

-Note on Morsak1 t/m 41 (30-06-2016)
+Secondary death causes

 All additional causes of death (Morsak) are saved as observation with observation_concept_id 4083743 (Cause of Death; SNOMED Clinical Finding).
 The SNOMED concept_id for the death cause is saved as value_as_concept_id.
+See section 4.9 Observation.

-Table Name: measurement
+Table: measurement